top of page

 As mentioned earlier, up to 60% of patients with Golfer’s Elbow also suffer from Ulnar Nerve Compression.
 (3) Patients with ulnar nerve compression often complain about sensory changes in the fourth and fifth fingers.
 They may also complain of trouble when opening jars, or turning doorknobs, or experience weakness when performing work that requires repetitive motion.
 In this video, we focus on releasing the ulnar nerve by using Motion Specific Release (MSR) procedures.

-The subsequent videos present a selection of exercises that we commonly recommend to our patients experiencing elbow discomfort.
-Please note, this is merely a snapshot of the potential exercises we could suggest, and these are shared for illustrative purposes only.
-These exercises aim to promote strength, flexibility, and overall elbow health for those dealing with conditions like Golfer's and Tennis Elbow.
+The upcoming videos showcase a selection of exercises we often recommend to patients experiencing elbow discomfort.
+Remember that this is just a glimpse of the many exercises we could suggest, which are shared to give you an idea of what might help.
+These exercises promote strength, flexibility, and overall elbow health for those with Golfer's and Tennis Elbow.
+We hope you find them helpful and encouraging on your path to recovery!

 5 Minute Elbow Pain Relief